Dutch housing platforms expats 2026: complete comparison guide

 - BSN number or proof of BSN application pending

-⭐ Additional documents for higher success rate
+Additional documents for a higher success rate

 - Professional introduction letter (Dutch/English)